ibm-cloud-docs/direct-link/direct-link-to-cos.md

 #### Configuration file: `nginx.conf`

-The sample configuration file is shown in the folllowing section.
+The sample configuration file is shown in the following section.
 You can copy and paste it.

 ```
 user nginx;